thataruby/os242/links.md

 * [Introduction to Cybersecurity](https://www.youtube.com/watch?v=ULGILG-ZhO0&list=PLQVJk9oC5JKq15cieChuOU9zFdf-FlnMi) -- An introductory video to cybersecurity.
 It discusses various threats that exist in the digital world and how they can be mitigated.

 * [Bash in 100 Seconds](https://www.youtube.com/watch?v=I4EWvMFj37g) -- A quick video that provides an overview of Bash.
 In just 100 seconds, it covers basic commands, scripting, and how Bash is used to automate tasks in Linux-based systems.

+* [Linux Directories Explained in 100 Seconds](https://www.youtube.com/watch?v=42iQKuQodW4) -- This is a short video explaining the key directories in a Linux file system, such as /bin, /home, and /etc, and their purposes.
+It is useful because it clarifies the structure quickly.

 <br>
 <hr>-